TomSchorsch/JavaFXExtensions/README.md

 ## Dependencies:
   - This project depends of GitHub project https://github.com/gillius/jfxutils for several features
-    - The Zooming and Panning
+    - A foundation for SSM (Seconds Since Midnight) axis
-    - A foundation for SSM axis
+    - The Zooming and Panning code was derived from ideas in jfxutils as well as from the StackOverFlow question at https://stackoverflow.com/questions/11087988/javafx-2-x-zoom-in-xychart-with-category-axys by Alberto acepsut

 ## To download and use (in eclipse):
 <b>Note:Current project does not use gradle or maven or any other such system.</b>